otvam/pypeec/docs/technical.md

 * The default configuration file is `pypeec/pypeec.yaml`.
 * The default configuration file is loaded at the startup.
-* Afterwards, a custom configuration (JSON or YAML) file can be set:
+* Afterward, a custom configuration (JSON or YAML) file can be set:
   * With a function call (see `pypeec.config` module).
   * With a command line option (see `pypeec.script` module).
   * The custom configuration should be set immediately after the startup.